Use a single application for both the development environment and production environment by switching over the profile and settings

 -

-Check the execution results of the script in
+(3) View the execution results of the application for development

 -